The ultimate guide on what to drink in Spain if you don’t “drink”.

 There are actually plenty of delicious beverages without alcohol available throughout Spain.

-So, let’s see all the mouth-watering options you have in Spain if you don’t drink, so you can choose fun and healthy beverages for the whole family.
+So, let’s see all the mouth-watering options you have in Spain if you are a teetotaler, or if you are just looking healthy beverages for the whole family.

 I know very little about alcohol, so I haven’t touched on the topic on this list.
 However, let me know if you want me to add some info about it in the future.

 [Note about pronunciation: I’ve transcribed the words as they are read in English; the stressed syllable is bold.
 If you’d prefer to hear the words, this site is very helpful.
 They also transcribe with International Phonetic Alphabet (IPA), in case that’s easier for you].

 Let’s begin with the most essential beverage.